Chemical Safety

 Chemical Disposal

 We generate a lot of waste during the course of a normal work week.
-This waste MUST be properly labeled and stored till it can be picked up and disposed of by Environmental Health & Safety (EHS) people.
+This waste MUST be properly labeled and stored until it can be picked up and disposed of by Environmental Health & Safety (EHS).
 Unlabeled waste is automatically categorized as "unknown", and must be analyzed before disposal.
 This adds greatly to the cost of disposal.
 Guess who gets to pay for this!
 That's right, you do.
 Less money spent on disposal means more to spend on our students.

 Personal Protective Equipment

-Eye protection is required for all classes, use them every time.
-Gloves are available for handling hot/cold items and acids.
+Eye protection is required for all laboratory classes.
+Gloves are available for handling hot/cold items and chemicals.
 Minimize bare skin, no shorts or open toe shoes.
 Long sleeve shirt or blouse is recommended.
-If a student shows up for lab dressed inappropriately they will not be allowed to participate.
+If a student shows up for lab dressed inappropriately they will not be allowed to enter the lab.

 Chemical Labeling